 sharing experience with tools and equipment in small scale production

-The focus of the Mushroom Growers Guild is growing mushrooms at home or on the farm.
-It is an informal group interested in learning more about mushroom production.
-You need not grow mushrooms to join the guild.
+The focus of the Mushroom Growers Guild was growing mushrooms at home or on the farm.
+It was an informal group interested in learning more about mushroom production.